- Books, Literature, and Writing»

 Firebird Inc. had security clearance.
 I knew my father's code, used it.
 I'd do nothing as Ann.

 I got a few dings from the Security boat motherducking the Hawking ship, demanding I fly faster, so I did.
-I went as fast as the boat could go, as I now had a plan.
+I went as fast as the boat could go, as I now

 I docked by the New York hub, sold the yacht, got a decent price.
 I bought a commercial Viper, not especially comfortable, but fast.